-- Biological Science 211-212 or 220 and 201 may be substituted. - Foreign language may be substituted. - Math 105-106 may be substituted. - Chemistry or Physics may be substituted. - Courses from which Social Science subjects may be selected include History, Economics, Political Science, Geography and Sociology. - The Registrar or faculty advisor should be consulted in selecting elective subjects.
+^{}Biological Science 211-212 or 220 and 201 may be substituted.

+The Registrar or faculty advisor should be consulted in selecting elective subjects.
 Electives should be in the subject or field in which the student expects to major.
 It is recommended that no electives be taken until the Sophomore year.